Akulus/Akira/.github/INSTALLATION.md

 ### 🛠️ **Requirements**
 - [Node.js](https://nodejs.org/en/) *~14.8.0*
-- NPM *~6.14.7 - Node.js adds NPM automatically*
 - [FFmpeg](https://ffmpeg.org/)
 - [Python](https://www.python.org/) ~3.8.5

 ⚠️ Node.js can download python & other required tools if you install all addiditonal elements during installation.

 ### 📦 **Installation**
-0. Download all needed programs from requirements showed higher.
+0. Download all needed programs from higher requirements tab.
-1. Download latest stable version of Akira - *[Go to releases](https://github.com/Razzels0/Akira/releases/)*.
+1. Download latest stable version of Akira - *[Go to releases](https://github.com/Znudzony/Akira/releases/)*.
 2. Unzip package to any folder & open it.
 3. Open console & type `npm install` to download & install all required dependencies.
 4. Rename `.env.example` file to `.env` and fill it with below scheme: